google-research/rlds/README.md

     If an episode ends in a step where `is_terminal = False`, it means that this episode has been truncated.
 In this case, depending on the environment, the action, reward and discount might be empty as well.

+    Note: Although some fields of the steps are optional, all the steps in the same dataset are required to have the same fields.

 ## How to create a dataset